-Full-time to Part-time Faculty Ratio:
+Full-time Faculty:

 On average, from fall 2010 to fall 2014, adjunct faculty outnumbered full-time faculty by more than two to one (218.2 average full-time faculty to 502 adjunct faculty).
 Additionally, full-time faculty decreased by 7 employees during that same time period while adjunct faculty increased by 83 employees.
 This challenge to running and growing instructional programs was echoed by a majority of the faculty interviewed.